-Here’s one of the most popular search terms from trucking companies: how to hire truck drivers.
+Here’s one of the most popular search terms from motor carriers: how to hire drivers.

 There are really only two options.
 You can recruit them from another company or build your own farm system.
 Recruiting battles for drivers is a never-ending war.
 So, is it time to start creating your own system?

 Many companies are turning towards fresh CDL grads as a solution simply because it’s harder to find experienced ones.